DdogezD/fas-rs-mod/README_EN.md

 ## **Configuration Merging**

-- ### `fas-rs` has a built-in configuration merging system to address future configuration feature changes.
+- ### `schedroid-rs` has a built-in configuration merging system to address future configuration feature changes.
 Its behavior is as follows

   - Delete configurations in the local configuration that do not exist in the standard configuration
   - Insert configurations that are missing in the local configuration but exist in the standard configuration